ericbright2002/Forged_in_Obsidian/README.md

 ### Details of Individual Commands

 1. **starforged_stats.sfile:** This file contains several helper functions that you don't need to worry about as well as the following Inline Scripts commands.
-	* **toggleimpact {impact name} {optional: Which character filename?}:** This command will turn on or off a condition such as `Wounded` or `Traumatized`.
+	* **impact {impact name} {optional: Which character filename?}:** This command will turn on or off a condition such as `Wounded` or `Traumatized`.
 These are actually unicode open hex or close hex that live in the frontmatter of each character file, and this script flips the unicode symbol back and forth.
 NOTE: You must use `Harmed` instead of `Permanently Harmed` since frontmatter variables cannot have spaces in them.

-	  <u>Example use:</u> `;;toggleimpact wounded Char1`
+	  <u>Example use:</u> `;;impact wounded Char1`

 	  <hr>
 	* **burnmom {optional: Which character filename?}:** This command burns momentum for the given character and gives you a callout box to write out what this mechanically changed.